FVF Law is a values driven law firm.

 A personal injury attorney has the expertise to guide an injured person through the overwhelming process of hospital billing and legal mechanisms like a lien.
 It is important to note that personal injury victims who wait a long time before taking action on a hospital lien run the risk of losing valuable options.
 She or he may not be able to compel the hospital to submit the bill to his or her medical insurance company, an option that would potentially save the victim thousands of dollars.

 Damage to vehicles and other property is common in traffic accidents and varies in severity.
 The damage might be as minor as a “fender bender,” or the vehicle may be classified as “totaled,” which is to say wholly beyond repair.

-Drivers with full “collision coverage,” whose damaged vehicle is covered by their own auto-insurance, have more options than a victim who has no coverage, or so-called “liability only” coverage.
+A driver with full “collision coverage,” whose damaged vehicle is covered by their own auto insurance, has more options than a victim who has no coverage, or so-called “liability only” coverage.
 They have two alternative courses of action in dealing with a damaged vehicle and/or property: